 There is a Canadian author I adore, Louise Penny, who has created an amazing murder mystery series set in Quebec and centered around a man called Chief Inspector Armand Gamache (although his place within the Sûreté du Québec, changes several times over the series).
 She has 16 books in this series in publication, with a 17th due for release August 24th, 2021.
 Many have been NY Times best sellers.
-I have read all but one.
+I have read them all.

-Penny created so many amazing characters to fill this large series, but none is quite as interesting as a mad poet named Ruth Zardo.
-In one, she had just released a new book of poetry titled, "I'm F.I.N.E."
+Penny created so many amazing characters to fill this large series, but none is quite as interesting as a slightly mad poet named Ruth Zardo.
+In one, Ruth had just released a new book of poetry titled, "I'm F.I.N.E."
 Somewhere along the way readers discover Zardo used the initials to stand for F**ked up, Insecure, Neurotic and Egotistical.
 Hilarious.
-It hit such a mark that Penny has tucked it in just a few other books in the series.
-When that surprise reference appears, all the characters pause for a moment and smile.
-As do I.
+It hit such a mark that Penny has tucked the phrase in just a few other books in the series.
+When that surprise reference appears, all the characters pause for a moment and smile, as do I.

 Many days I cope just fine, but there are others I get overwhelmed.
 I don't feel like myself and I go down the rabbit hole to hide away for awhile.
 Somehow bringing this crazy quote to mind actually raises my spirits, but that might be partly because, after 15 books, I have a great visual of Ruth Zardo in my head.
 Regardless, it reminds me I am not alone.
 Many others are struggling too.